chqoot-vgxu/6502emu/README.md

 # 6502emu
 ## What it is
-A small 6502 emulator running inside an arduino
+A small 6502 emulator running inside an arduino.

 ## What it's not
 A drop in replacement for a real 6502 implemented in an arduino.